 Puerto Rico's Act 60 is where capital gains on cryptocurrencies are 0% for Puerto Rican residents.

 Could the rise of Puerto Rican crypto exchanges transform the U.S. crypto industry?
 Or perhaps it could lead to the rise of Indian crypto exchanges like the Indian casinos?

-If FinCEN simply adds the intended notice to 31 CFR 1010.350 (c) under foreign accounts within the types of reportable accounts, and that's all they do, it is going to create all sorts of problems with decentralized exchanges.
+If FinCEN simply adds the intended notice to 31 CFR 1010.350 (c) under foreign accounts within the types of reportable accounts, and that's all they do, it will create all sorts of problems with decentralized exchanges.

-If all they do is jam it in under reportable accounts, which is what it said in that notice, they're going to add a report type of reportable account with virtual currency.
+If all they do is jam it in under reportable accounts, which is what it said in that notice, they're going to add a report type of reportable account with virtual currency (digital asset).

 Some interesting things to watch out for include:

 Why?
-Because decentralized exchanges are DAOs and exist in no country, but they are still obligated to report them.
+Because while decentralized exchanges are DAOs and don’t exist in any country, they are still obligated to report them.

-- How will FinCEN they define a (financial) account, and how does that apply to addresses?
+How will they define a financial account and how does that apply to crypto wallet addresses?

-Why?
-Because when we are talking about cryptocurrency, ultimately, we are talking about addresses on blockchains.
+When we are talking about cryptocurrency, ultimately, we are talking about addresses on blockchains.
 The blockchains themselves are distributed in autonomous operations.
-The law is trying to talk about tangible accounts but intangibles at the same time.
+The law is talking about tangible accounts and intangibles at the same time.

 It's all very interesting.
 So we're watching to see what FinCEN does.
-We don't know what they are going to say.
-But it's going to force them to redefine what foreign means if they want to include decentralized, autonomous organizations.
+We don't know what they are going to say, but it's going to require them to redefine what foreign means if they want to include decentralized, autonomous organizations.